kgodden/burlington/README.md

 Next on the to to list is to implement Interrupt support (if I ever get around to it)!

 I am also working on writing a very simple monitor program in 6502 assembly language to run on it too (BurloMon)

+This project is named after the (once) famous hotel in Dublin called the Burlington where I first was introduced to the Commodore 64.